Give to Save a Life

 It’s been a season of sickness, survival, and second chances.

+We can often provide treatment for ill dogs and cats at Heartland—thanks to our isolation space, the tireless work of our medical staff, and the dedication of our foster care team.
 While we do our best on-site, we are not a 24-hour hospital.
 When animals need oxygen, IV antibiotics, nutritional support, or even blood transfusions, the only option is costly emergency hospitalization.
-In the past four weeks alone, three dogs and four cats required hospital care.
-Each bill ranged from $3,000–$4,000 per animal.
-This comes on top of the $40,000 already spent earlier this summer treating pneumonia cases like Priscilla, Terintino, Q-Tip, and Emily.
+Over the summer, seven dogs and four cats required hospital care.
+The cost: $3,000–$4,000 per animal.

-Our resources are stretched thin, but we refuse to let money decide who gets to live.
+Expensive medical bills have stretched our resources thin, but we refuse to let money decide who gets to live.
 That’s why we created the Dr. Do More Medical Fund—so we can always say yes when a sick or injured animal needs us.
-Your donation to Dr. Do More is more than a gift—it’s oxygen for a struggling dog, medicine for a kitten with panleuk, and hope for the next life hanging in the balance.

 Please, help us keep saying yes.